dispetx/ip/README.md

 In any case, the exact choice of a partition or partitions one is willing to consider is usually not obvious a priori.
 Although there are natural partitions, they may not be obvious.
-Thus, it is important to check if the partition is well choosen.
+Thus, it is important to check if the partition is well chosen.

 In general, one can see any assumption or an implication to induce such an interface.
-Thus, it is equally important to check if the assumptions are well choosen too.
+Thus, it is equally important to check if the assumptions are well chosen too.
 The assumptions are arbitrary.

 **Public Domain**